 - Entrance Requirements: Applicants must meet the following criteria:

-- A first-class honors degree in Engineering, Mathematics, Statistics, Computer Science, Physics or similar;
+- A first-class honours degree in Engineering, Mathematics, Statistics, Computer Science, Physics or similar;

 - Experience in machine learning and data analysis;